Doener48/creative-coding-workbench/README.md

 ## Planned Features
  - image library in the workbench connected to a Digital Ocean Space

+## Other
 This project was done for the Digital Ocean Hackathon.
 It is deployed with the DO App Platform.
-If you want your own hosted version of the workbench on your own domain just hit the Button below.
+If you want your own hosted version of the workbench on your own domain just hit the button below.

 [![Deploy to DO](https://mp-assets1.sfo2.digitaloceanspaces.com/deploy-to-do/do-btn-blue.svg)](https://cloud.digitalocean.com/apps/new?repo=https://github.com/Doener48/creative-coding-workbench/tree/master&refcode=a9152b5385cf)